Ahmad-Fakhar/job-portal/IMPROVEMENTS.md

 ## Conclusion

-The Job Portal Management System has been thoroughly reviewed and improved with:
+The Security Job Management System has been thoroughly reviewed and improved with:
 - ✅ All logic working correctly
 - ✅ Database properly configured
 - ✅ Templates user-friendly and responsive